Nevenall/ghosting-the-edge/manuscript.md

 ###### Unlocked Interfaces

-Most characters will have a “rooted interface” which has the usual corporate controls and safeguards removed.
+Most characters will have a "rooted interface" which has the usual corporate controls and safeguards removed.
 Giving the character complete control over their device and allowing them to do things like fiddle with the interface id to conceal their true identities.

 ###### Wirelessly interface with the Net and local nets